joseph-ganderson/joseph-ganderson.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral researcher at the [European Institute, London School of Economics](https://www.lse.ac.uk/european-institute "LSE European Institute").
+I am a postdoctoral researcher at the Department of Social and Political Sciences, University of Milan.
 I work in the fields of comparative and international political economy, mostly covering British and European Union politics.
 My subject expertise lies in financial regulation/innovation, macroeconomic governance, European integration and the impact of Brexit on the EU.

 I enjoy working with both qualitative and quantitative data and methods.
 I have training and [publishing]([url](https://www.joeganderson.net/publications/)) experience in elite interviewing, historical comparative case studies (process tracing), public opinion surveys and quantitative text analysis.